High atop the mound

 Our team

-The Pitch Perfect team comprises five Kansas Citians combining decades of experience: Vincent Gauthier, Gary Abram, David Oliver, Robert Riccardi and Marquita Brockman Taylor.
+The Pitch Perfect team comprises four Kansas Citians combining decades of experience: Gary Abram, David Oliver, Robert Riccardi and Marquita Brockman Taylor.
 Their in-depth experience is underscored by a demonstrable track record of commitment to Kansas City’s neighborhoods.
 Pitch Perfect is committed to an inclusive process that engages the entire community in restoring Satchel’s Home both as a landmark honoring a legend, and a living cultural asset.

 Gary